niedev/Blog/Articles/How neural networks work/README.md

 ### Backpropagation

-Now the hard part begins, if you want you can consider the backpropagation as a black box that, given the cost function f<sub>C</sub> and a point θ<sub>0</sub> of its domain returns the gradient of f<sub>C</sub> at the point θ<sub>0</sub> (which, as we have seen, will be used by stochastic gradient descent to train the neural network).
+Now the hard part begins.
+If you want you can consider the backpropagation as a black box that, given the cost function f<sub>C</sub> and a point θ<sub>0</sub> of its domain returns the gradient of f<sub>C</sub> at the point θ<sub>0</sub> (which, as we have seen, will be used by stochastic gradient descent to train the neural network).

 But if you want to fully understand how a neural network works, let's see how the backpropagation works: